 All in all, we see the largest value in those options that offer the greatest flexibility – least amount of effort (time), least amount of financial investment (money), and ability to ramp up or down on short notice (flexible contracts).

-This week, Brad Farnsworth, formerly at ACE and now running Fox Hollow Advisory, will be joining me to present at the CIEE Summit 2021.
-We will be discussing some of the options raised in this blog post and how they relate to institutional initiatives that deepen internationalization efforts.
+A little ways back, Brad Farnsworth, formerly at ACE and now running Fox Hollow Advisory, joined me to present at the CIEE Summit 2021.
+We discussed some of the options raised in this blog post and how they relate to institutional initiatives that deepen internationalization efforts.

 Read on for more on those strategic advantages.